2018 Elected Fellow of the Royal Society of Chemistry

 Expertise in Analytical Ultracentrifugation, small angle X-ray scattering, small angle neutron scattering, isothermal titration calorimetry, protein expression and characterisation.
 Also experience of protein crystallography, cro-EM and NMR.

 D24BT8 Structural Biology; D224G1 Employavility modeule.
-I also teach into the Microbiology BSc, and supervise final year Microbiology students in their 3rd year lab based projects.
+I also supervise final year Microbiology students in their 3rd year lab based projects.

 I am currently seconded two days a week to the Research Complex at Harwell (www.rc-harwell.ac.uk) where I am Group Leader in Biophysical Methods.
 I hold an appointment as the ISIS Senior Molecular… read more